 Inmate records in Oklahoma are created from the time of the arrest until all the way through parole.
 The first document to be filled out is a RAP sheet.
 This form contains the suspect's name, address, physical description, and details of the crime they committed.
 After that, everything that happens to the inmate, including moves to new facilities, get updated in the file.
 The State of Oklahoma Department of Corrections is the government agency in charge of maintaining and storing all inmate records for the state.
-They keep them online in a centralized database making it easy to perform an inmate search at any time of day or night.
+They keep them online in a centralized database making it easy to perform an OK offender lookup at any time of day or night.

 Anyone interested in reviewing someone's incarceration, arrest records, warrants, or other criminal records could use the Infotracer tool to quickly and easily find them also.